Skip to main content

 These unique dog names are inspired by aesthetics, like barbiecore

-If you spend enough time on social media — particularly sites like Tumblr, Pinterest, or TikTok — you’ll become at least somewhat familiar with “aesthetics.”
+If you spend enough time on social media — particularly sites like TikTok, Pinterest, or Tumblr — you’ll become familiar with “aesthetics.”
 These are moods or styles that influence art, clothing and decor choices, and even what someone posts online.
 Any vibe can be an aesthetic if it drives your style choices, so why not let your favorite aesthetics inspire your new dog’s name as well?

 Recommended Videos

-Of all the popular aesthetics on the internet right now, cottagecore is arguably the most popular.
+Of all the aesthetics that originated on the Internet, cottagecore is one of the most popular.
 These vibes can be described as natural, romantic, and vintage — and they’re just about every gardener’s dream come true.
 If you’ve ever imagined yourself tending a garden and knitting a sweater in the English countryside or foraging for mushrooms in the forest with your animal companion, this aesthetic might be for you.

 These are some of our favorite cottagecore names for dogs.
-If none of these strike your fancy, there are an endless number of nature-inspired pet names that have the same rustic vibe.
+If none of these strike your fancy, there are endless nature-inspired pet names with the same airy vibe.

 • Sitch